Alfy-Wyl/daily-planner-app/README.md

 ## Description

 The purpose of this app is to create organized work schedules while eliminating the need for hardcopy diaries.
-This app serves to be a ready to go to schedular as it is web based.
+This app serves to be a ready to go to schedular as it is web based. jQuery and Moment JS concepts along with Vanilla Javascript were used to provide interactivity to dynamically updated HTML and CSS.

 ## Installation